jan-of-us/OOP_22_AI_NN/General_requirements_and_Class_Blueprint.md

         returns the manipulated data

     def __str__(self) -> str:
-        returns a string with whatever info you want to display to the user
+        returns a string with information about the used methods, to display to the user what is done if the data is processed in this way

+    def print_results(self) -> str:
+        returns a string with the results of the data processing

     def plot(self, parameter_for_plot_selection) -> PlotFormat:
         with the parameter output different type of plots, if you only need one it's not needed